New Zealand Student Visa with Go to New Zealand

 Secondary students who fulfil the above requirements must additionally provide a letter of consent from a parent or guardian.

-New Zealand Student Visa for School Visits
+New Zealand Student Visa for Primary School Students

 Generally there are two kinds of primary and secondary schools in New Zealand that can offer places to international students.
 These are the state or integrated schools funded and accredited by the Government to enrol full-fee paying international students, and the private, fee-funded schools accredited by the Government to enrol fee-paying international students.